 Conclusion

 Taking proactive steps toward wellness involves understanding how key compounds affect your daily life.
-This common nutritional challenge impacts millions of people worldwide, but it's both preventable and manageable with the right knowledge.
+This common nutritional challenge impacts millions worldwide, but it's both preventable and manageable with the right knowledge.

 Frequently Asked Questions